• Skip to primary navigation

 Description

-These dark chocolate peppermint cookies are soft and fudgy with a delicious minty flavor.
+These paleo chocolate peppermint cookies are soft and fudgy with a delicious minty flavor.
 They are gluten free, dairy free and paleo friendly.

 Ingredients